-The other kinds of reactions involve the immune system, and it’s what we know as an allergic reaction.
-These go by the name of allergic contact dermatitis, whose symptoms include swelling of the area, itching, redness, and irritation.
+The other kinds involve the immune system.
+These are what we know as an allergic reaction.
+They go by the name of "allergic contact dermatitis" and cause the following symptoms: swelling of the area, itching, redness, and skin irritation.
 In most cases, hives can also appear.
-Allergic reactions can occur in any area of the body, although certain places, like the face, neck, and back are particularly susceptible.

 So, how can you tell these two apart?
-Generally speaking, the symptoms of an allergic reaction are more severe than those of contact dermatitis.
-With an allergic reaction, the rash often spreads to other areas of the body.
+Generally speaking, the symptoms are more severe than those of irritant contact dermatitis.
+With an allergic skin reaction, the rash often spreads to other areas.

-Whatever the case might be, it's not advised for you to do the diagnosing.
-You should never take any prescription pills or creams yourself if you notice some of the abovementioned symptoms.
-Instead, what you should do is visit a doctor.
-Not only is this the safest option, but it can also save you quite a lot of time, which means that you will recover much faster than if you were to go on a mission to diagnose yourself using Google.
+Whatever the case, it's not advised for you to diagnose.
+You should never take prescription pills or creams yourself if you notice some of the above-mentioned symptoms.
+Instead, visit a doctor.
+Not only is this the safest option, but you'll also recover much faster than if you were to go on a mission to diagnose yourself using Google.

 Here are the most common symptoms of allergic contact dermatitis that can be caused by your skincare products:

 Remember, allergic reactions don't happen right out of the blue.
-It’s not often that you get a reaction to a product you've just started using.
+You don't often get a reaction to a product you've just started using.
 Usually, most allergic reactions happen a few weeks after you've started using the product, which makes it harder for you to get a proper diagnosis.
 These symptoms can last from two to four weeks after you've started using the product.

-Since there are so many ingredients in our skincare products, it can be harder to detect which ones are causing your allergic reaction.
-Everyone's skin is different, which only adds to this difficulty of diagnosing the problem.
+Since our skincare products have so many ingredients, it can be hard to detect which ones are bad for your immune system.
+Everyone's skin is different, which only adds to the difficulty of diagnosing the problem.

-There are, however, a couple of ingredients that are known to be problematic in regard to allergic reactions.
-Here are the ingredients to watch out for if you have sensitive or acne-prone skin, if you’ve previously had an allergic reaction or if you generally want to avoid one in the future.
+There are, however, a couple of ingredients known to be problematic.
+Here are the ingredients to watch out for if you have sensitive or acne-prone skin or if you generally want to avoid a negative reaction in the future.

-Probably one of the most problematic ingredients out there, fragrance can trigger allergic reactions for most people.
-Even though it's always listed as one ingredient, fragrance contains a multitude of chemicals that can cause problems if you have a sensitive skin type.
+Fragrances can trigger reactions in most people, causing itchy skin and flare-ups.
+Even though it's always listed as one ingredient, fragrance contains a multitude of chemicals that can irritate sensitive skin.

-If you notice that a product contains fragrance, it's best to avoid purchasing it in the future.
-It's easy to detect products that don't contain fragrance inside – all you have to do is look for a 'fragrance-free' label.
+If you notice that a product contains fragrance ingredients, it's best to avoid purchasing it in the future.
+It's easy to detect products that don't contain fragrance ingredients inside – all you have to do is look for a 'fragrance-free' label.

-You might be thinking that it's safe to go for products that have the 'unscented' label on them, but this is not always the case.
-Products that claim to be unscented often have another kind of fragrance that is used to cover the smell of chemicals that often turns people off.
-Again, the safest option is to go for products that only have the ‘fragrance-free' label or ones that are marked as 'without perfume.'
+You might think it's safe to go for products with the 'unscented' label on them, but this is not always the case.
+Products that claim to be unscented often have another kind of fragrance covering the chemicals' smell.
+So again, the safest option is to go for products that only have a 'fragrance-free' label or are marked as 'without perfume.'
 That includes moisturizer, face wash, body wash, and more.

-We all love products that smell good, but not at the cost of the health of our skin.
+We all love beauty products that smell good, but not at the cost of irritated skin.

-Preservatives are another problematic ingredient.
-Preservatives are common and widely spread because companies use them to extend the shelf life of their products.
+Preservatives are another problematic ingredient that can cause irritation.
+They are common and widely spread because companies use them to extend the shelf life of their products.
 However helpful these might be in some regard, they are also the cause of contact dermatitis.